Ontario just had an earthquake and officials blame this mine - ExBulletin

 Vale officials explained at the time that a type of explosive underground mining method known as “crown blasting” was the cause of the tremors, saying such artificially induced seismic events could occur several times a year.

-The natural stresses and strains in rocks deep beneath the surface are kind of like coiled springs: cut at the wrong angle or location, all that stored energy can release violently, causing an earthquake.
+The natural stresses and stresses in rocks deep beneath the surface are like coiled springs, cut at the wrong angle or location, and all that stored energy can be released violently, causing an earthquake.

 Wednesday's earthquake comes exactly one week after another earthquake struck eastern Ontario.

-Last Wednesday, a 3.2-magnitude earthquake struck nine kilometers below Hawkesbury, Ontario, just across the Ottawa River from Quebec, just after 12:20 p.m.
+Last Wednesday, just after 12:20 p.m., a 3.2 magnitude earthquake struck 9 kilometers below Hawkesbury, Ontario, located across the Ottawa River from Quebec.

 |